Get to know the graduate students in the Department of Communication and Rhetorical Studies for the 2024-25 academic year!

 Why CRS?

-I am a first-year graduate student from Pennsylvania.
-I earned my undergraduate degree at Penn State Berks, majoring in communication arts & sciences.
+I am a second-year graduate student from Pennsylvania.
+I earned my undergraduate degree at Penn State Berks, majoring in communication arts and sciences.
 My research interests are in pop culture and media, focusing on comic books.

 Why CRS?